"Rwyt ti eisiau siocled."

-This is explained in the Notes for 'Wanting3'.
+This is explained in the Notes for 'Wanting'.

 In common with many languages, Welsh has two forms of 'you':

-- ti - singular 'you' only, and only used with people with whom you are on familiar terms.
+- ti - singular 'you' only, and only used with an individual with whom you are on familiar terms.

 - chi - always used when speaking to more than one person, and also used for individuals with whom you are not on familiar terms.